-For these pictures, the milk drop falls through a sensor gate, which triggers a timer, which delays for a time corresponding to the milk drop falling 24 inches (about 61 cm), and then it triggers the flash to capture the picture.
+For the pictures below, the milk drop falls through a photo-sensor gate, which triggers a timer, which delays for a time corresponding to the milk drop falling 24 inches (about 61 cm), and then it triggers the flash to capture the picture.
 The timer is adjusted so that the drop has fallen to the exact place where the camera was waiting, 24 inches below.
-Shutter speed was on Bulb, manually opened typically about 1.5 seconds, ready while the drop was dropped and the flash was triggered, then the shutter was closed.
-The continuous ambient room light was dim, so that the slower shutter speed would not blur the fast action already stopped by the faster flash.
-The front of the Nikon 60 mm macro lens was about 4 inches from the milk drop, and was set to f/16 on all frames (even for the SB-800 at 1/128 power).
-Flash distance was varied in each frame to hold the same metered exposure, ranging from a few inches to about 15 feet for the B800 at full power (ISO 200).
-The ruler markings are cm and mm.
-The bright streak is the reflection of the flash from the moving milk drop.
-You can click any one for a larger photo.
+The front of the Nikon 60 mm macro lens was always about 4 inches from the milk drop, and was set to f/16 on all frames (even for the SB-800 at 1/128 power).
+Shutter speed was on Bulb, manually opened typically about 1.5 seconds, to be ready while the drop was dropped and the flash was triggered, then the shutter was closed.
+The continuous ambient room light was dim, so that the 1.5 second shutter speed would not register at f/16, to prevent blurring the fast action already stopped by the faster flash.
+Flash distance was varied in each frame as necessary, to always hold the same metered f/16 exposure, ranging from several inches to about 15 feet for the B800 at full power (ISO 200).

 |Nikon SB-800||AlienBees B400||AlienBees B800|